Prison bars

 On 19 April 2011, REDRESS, on behalf of S.L.’s parents, filed a petition at the Inter-American Commission on Human Rights, and this petition was declared admissible by the Commission on 5 December 2019.

-A full submission on the merits of the case was filed by REDRESS on 12 June 2020 which further develops the arguments that the lack of proper medical attention constituted a violation of Articles 4 (right to life), 5 (prohibition of torture and cruel, inhuman and degrading treatment) and Article 26 (right to health) of the American Convention on Human Rights.
-Further, it is argued that undue delay in investigating the events that led to S.L.’s death violated her and her parent’s right to a fair trial of those responsible and judicial protection (Articles 8 and 25 of the American Convention).
+A full submission on the merits of the case was filed by REDRESS on 12 June 2020 which further developed the arguments that the lack of proper medical attention constituted a violation of Articles 4 (right to life), 5 (prohibition of torture and cruel, inhuman and degrading treatment) and Article 26 (right to health) of the American Convention on Human Rights.
+Further, it argued that undue delay in investigating the events that led to S.L.’s death violated her and her parent’s right to a fair trial of those responsible and judicial protection (Articles 8 and 25 of the American Convention).

-On behalf of S.L.’s parents, REDRESS seeks an effective investigation of the events that led to S.L.’s death and the delays in the judicial process, along with a prosecution of those responsible; an official apology from the President of Venezuela to S.L.’s parents; compensation for the economic and emotional damage suffered; and measures to try to ensure that these issues are not repeated, including the guarantee of urgent medical treatment to those inmates who need it.
+On behalf of S.L.’s parents, REDRESS sought an effective investigation of the events that led to S.L.’s death and the delays in the judicial process, along with a prosecution of those responsible; an official apology from the President of Venezuela to S.L.’s parents; compensation for the economic and emotional damage suffered; and measures to try to ensure that these issues are not repeated, including the guarantee of urgent medical treatment to those inmates who need it.

 THE OUTCOMES